The cost of student accommodation in Greater Manchester varies based on the type of room, with average rents ranging from £500 - £1200 per month.

 4. Rusholme – Known for its famous “Curry Mile” and budget eats, Rusholme is a hotspot for international students.
 It’s affordable, vibrant, and just a short walk to INTO Manchester.
 You’ll find places like MSV South offering great value and comfort.

 Studying in Greater Manchester means finding a balance.
 You enjoy city perks without the high costs often associated with them.
 The average cost of living is £1,400 to £1,650 per month.
 The cost of living here is quite manageable.
 You can handle housing, food, transport, and entertainment if you budget wisely.
 Student-friendly neighbourhoods, affordable eats, and great public transport make it easier to stay on top of your expenses without missing out on the fun.
-This guide helps you plan and adapt to uni life, even if your spending may vary based on your lifestyle.
 It’s a good starting point to reduce stress.

 1. Off-campus accommodation: £700 - £850/month